-The UIC Gateway Grant is awarded to those students receiving the MAP Award, but are not eligible for the Federal Pell Grant.
-Students awarded the UIC Gateway Grant must meet all criteria listed for the UIC Access to Excellent Grant award with the exception of receiving the Federal Pell Grant.
+The UIC Gateway Grant is awarded to those students receiving the MAP Grant who are not eligible for the Federal Pell Grant due to their EFC being higher than the cut-off.
+Students awarded the UIC Gateway Grant must meet all criteria listed for the UIC Access to Excellence Grant award with the exception of receiving the Federal Pell Grant.
 The UIC Gateway Grant award is $1,500.

 The UIC Gateway Grant will support up to 135 credit hours earned toward a degree at UIC or support the number of credit hours required to complete a degree program plus 15 additional UIC credit hours, whichever applies.

 Students who receive a Federal Pell Grant, qualify for the Access to Excellence Grant and have an EFC between $0 and $2,000 are also eligible to receive a UIC Housing Grant if they reside in University owned housing.
 The Campus Housing office informs the OSFA of students who have signed housing contracts.
 The amount of the award will vary based upon EFC per the table below: